universelabs/universe-webapp/README.md

 $ npm run dev-client
 ```

 The above will automatically open a browser window with the client app on http://localhost:3000/dashboard.
-There’s also the Node/Express server app running on port 5000, as well as the temporary data server on http://localhost:4000/data.
+There’s also the Node/Express server app running on port 5000.
 The app will also listen for changes and update automatically.

 ## Contributing